phasorpy.phasor#

 Return complex division of two phasors.

-Complex division can be used, for example, to deconvolve two signals such as exponential decay and instrument response functions.
+Complex division can be used, for example, to deconvolve two signals, such as exponential decay and instrument response functions.

 - Parameters: